INL/BlackLab/core/src/site/markdown/file-formats.md

 As said, this is just a Lucene index with some extras:

 - **version.dat** identifies the index as a BlackLab index.
 It always contains the string "blacklab||2".
 (The "2" is a version, but is not used right now.
 It might be used in the future in case of major changes)
-- **fi_<i>&lt;fieldname&gt;</i>%<i>&lt;property&gt;</i>** is the forward index for the a specific field and property, for example "fi_contents%lemma" is the forward index for the lemma property of the contents field.
+- **fi_<i>&lt;fieldname&gt;</i>%<i>&lt;annotation&gt;</i>** is the forward index for the a specific field and annotation, for example "fi_contents%lemma" is the forward index for the lemma annotation of the contents field.
 It provides a quick way to determine what lemma occurs at a particular corpus position.
 See below for the layout of this directory.
 - **cs_<i>&lt;fieldname&gt;</i>** is the content store for the field.
 BlackLab indices typically contain only one field with a content store, typically called "contents", so the subdirectory is named "cs_contents".
 See below for the layout of this directory.

 ## Forward Index layout

 The forward index contains:

-- a terms file, which stores all the unique terms that occur in this field property
+- a terms file, which stores all the unique terms that occur in this field annotation
 - a documents file, which stores number of tokens in each document, and where to find them in the tokens file
 - a tokens file, which stores the term index for each position in each document
 - a version file, which identifies this as a forward index and stores the version